 Personal Financial Readiness (PFR) Services provides information, education, and personal financial counseling to help Airmen and/or family members and provide foundations at the beginning of an Airman’s career and develop across the continuum to improve financial literacy.
 Contact the A&FRF for assistance with the following topics:

-Along with one-on-one assessments, the A&FRF also offers classes and has a variety of programs pertaining to financial issues.
+Along with appointments, the A&FRF also offers classes and has a variety of programs pertaining to financial issues.